Code-Institute-Submissions/how-till-spake-norn-irish/TESTING.md

 [PEP8 Online](http://pep8online.com/) was used to check that the Python code meets PEP8 requirements:

 - Errors displaying for lines being too long on flash messages and comments
-  - Displayed flash messages and comments across multiple lines where required
+  - Split flash messages and comments across multiple lines where required

 After fixing the errors above, I ran the code through PEP8 online again to check that there were no other errors: